menu

 More people in Bloodland / Cookville choose to walk to work each day (46.2%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Bloodland / Cookville neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Bloodland / Cookville neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 78.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Furthermore, unpopulated, and rural, the Bloodland / Cookville neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 94.1% of the neighborhoods in America.